Energy label C requirement: avoid a fine

 Step 1: Check your office building’s energy label

 Does your building have energy label D to G?
-Then ask an energy advisor for help.
+Then ask an energy adviser for help.
 They look at your building from the inside and outside and map out all the options for sustainability.
 For example, the advice may be to insulate walls and floors.
 Or to replace your double glazing with triple glazing.
-The energy advisor draws up an energy report stating what it will cost to implement the advice.
+The energy adviser draws up an energy report stating what it will cost to implement the advice.
 Based on this, decide what you want to change in your building and in what order you want to do this.
-The energy advisor can help you with this.
+The energy adviser can help you with this.